sannasher/CISC4900-Project/README.md

 # cisc4900

-OLD VERSION
+INCC SITE: The website serves as an online platform for our community center, providing information about our services, programs, team members, and contact details.

-This GitHub repository contains the source code and assets for the sample website of the INCC.
-The website serves as an online platform for our community center, providing information about our services, programs, team members, and contact details.
-It currently includes HTML, CSS, and image files that are used to build and style some content for the site.
-There will be NO NEW CODE in this repository, since I am noww using React, and have created two new repos.
+This GitHub repository contains the previous source code and assets for the sample website of the INCC.
+The previous code is just HTML, CSS, and image files that are used to build and style some content for the site.
+Included here will be any files relating to the class.
+There will be NO NEW CODE in this repository, since I am now using React, and have created two new repos.
 Please see the following repos.

 Frontend: https://github.com/sannasher/incc-client
 Backend: https://github.com/sannasher/incc-server